Surrogacy UK is a membership based organisation which aims to be open and inclusive to all.

 Intended mothers must provide evidence that they are unable to carry a pregnancy themselves by way of a letter from their GP.
 Additional supporting documents from a fertility clinic may be requested.

-Relationship Status – Intended parents must be in a long term relationship or married.
+Relationship Status – If applying as a couple intended parents must be in a long term relationship or married.
+A sole individual parent is now eligible to apply to Surrogacy UK and apply for the parental order.

-Residency – Intended Parents must both be resident in the UK, and be living together.
+Residency – Intended parents must both be resident in the UK, and if in a couple, be living together.